A Comprehensive Guide about Corona Effect / Corona Discharge in Transmission Lines

 By Increasing Conductor Spacing.

 By increasing the spacing between conductors, the voltage at which corona occurs is raised and hence corona effects can be eliminated.
 However, spacing cannot be increased too much otherwise the cost of supporting structure (e.g., bigger cross arms and supports) may increase to a considerable extent.

-Examples of Corona calculation
+Solved Examples of Corona Calculations

-Advantages and disadvantages of Corona
+Advantages and Disadvantages of Corona Effect

 Corona effects on communication lines.
 Corona has many advantages and disadvantages.
 In the correct design of a high voltage overhead line, a balance should be struck between the advantages and disadvantages.
 Below are the Advantages and disadvantages of Corona.